euyixiyue/scam/README.md

-You will be traveling and coming into a fortune.
+You love your home and want it to be beautiful.